continuedev/continue/docs/docs/customization.md

 # Customization

-Continue can be deeply customized by editing the `ContinueConfig` object in `~/.continue/config.py` on your machine.
+Continue can be deeply customized by editing the `ContinueConfig` object in `~/.continue/config.py` (`%userprofile%\.continue\config.py` for Windows) on your machine.
 This file is created the first time you run Continue.

 ## Summary of Models